spadrona/airport_ground_handling_dataset/README.md

-The dataset comprises 10 problem instances designed to emulate busy commercial airports operating with a single runway.
+The dataset comprises 10 problem instances based on real data designed to emulate busy commercial airports operating with a single runway.
 For reference, we examined airports that handle at least 10 million passengers annually.

 Each problem instance name is defined using the: